Vladimir-Khlghatyan/Snake_game/README.md

 # Snake_game

-<h2>You can play the Snake game on Unix-like operating systems (Linux / maxOS).</h1><br>
+<h2>You can play the Snake game on Unix-like operating systems (Linux / maxOS).<br>
-To play the Snake game, you need to install the ncurses Library.
+To play the Snake game, you need to install the ncurses Library.</h2>

 **Installing the ncurses Library**